raiden-network/raiden/docs/rest_api.rst

 .. http:get:: /api/(version)/channels/(token_address)/(partner_address)

    Query information about one of your channels.
-The channel is specified by the address of the token and the partner's address.
+   The channel is specified by the address of a token and the address of the partner node which the channel is opened with.

    **Example Request**: